Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

 \subsection{General Panel Data Model}

 The general panel data model with (correlated) random coefficients and potential cross-sectional heteroskedasticity can be specified as

-where $i=1,\cdots,N$, and $t=1,\cdots,T+1$.
-Similar to the baseline setup in equation (\ref{eq:motivation}), $y_{it}$ is the observed individual outcome, such as young firm performance.
-The main goal of this paper is to estimate the model using the sample from period $1$ to period $T$ and forecast the future distribution of $y_{i,T+h}$ for any individual $i$.
-In the remainder of the paper, I focus on the case where $h=1$ (i.e.\ one-period-ahead forecasts) for notation simplicity, but the discussion can be extended to multi-period-ahead forecasts via either a direct or an iterated approach \citep{marcellino2006comparison}.
+where $i=1,\cdots,N$, and $t=1,\cdots,T+h$.
+Similar to the baseline setup in (\ref{eq:motivation}), $y_{it}$ is the observed individual outcome, such as young firm performance.
+The main goal of this paper is to estimate the model using the sample from period $0$ to period $T$ and forecast the future distribution of $y_{i,T+h}$ for any individual $i$.
+In the remainder of the paper, I focus on the case where $h=1$ (i.e.\ one-period-ahead forecasts) for notational simplicity, and the discussion can be extended to multi-period-ahead forecasts via either a direct or an iterated approach \citep{marcellino2006comparison}.

-$w_{i,t-1}$ is a vector of observed covariates that have heterogeneous effects on the outcomes, with $\lambda_{i}$ being the unobserved heterogeneous coefficients. $w_{i,t-1}$ is strictly exogenous and captures the key sources of individual heterogeneity.
-The simplest choice would be $w_{i,t-1}=1$, where $\lambda_{i}$ can be interpreted as an individual-specific intercept, i.e.\ firm $i$'s skill level in the baseline model (\ref{eq:motivation}).
-Moreover, it is also helpful to include other key covariates of interest whose effects are more diverse cross-sectionally; for example, R\&D activities may benefit the young firms in different magnitudes.
-Furthermore, the current setup can also take into account deterministic or stochastic aggregate effects; for example, different young firms may respond differently to the financial crisis.
-For notation clarity, I partition $w_{i,t-1}=\left[1,w_{t-1}^{A\prime},w_{i,t-1}^{I\prime}\right]^{\prime}$, where $w_{t-1}^{A}$ stands for a vector of aggregate variables, and $w_{i,t-1}^{I}$ is composed of individual-specific variables.
+$w_{i,t-1}$ is a vector of observed covariates that have heterogeneous effects on the outcomes, with $\lambda_{i}$ being the unobserved heterogeneous coefficients. $w_{i,t-1}$ is strictly exogenous and captures key sources of individual heterogeneity.
+If $w_{i,t-1}=1$, $\lambda_{i}$ is reduced to an individual-specific intercept, e.g.\ firm $i$'s skill level in the baseline model (\ref{eq:motivation}).
+More generally, $w_{i,t-1}$ can contain individual-specific variables (e.g.\ firm-specific R\&D) and aggregate variables (e.g.\ a recession dummy).
+I focus on the former case below for notational simplicity.
+In the latter case, all theoretical analyses would be further conditioned on the aggregate observations.